cvs-health/testaro/README.md

 ## Related packages

 [Testilo](https://www.npmjs.com/package/testilo) is an application that:
-- aims a script at a host by modifying the `url` commands
+- creates a job by aiming a script at a host
-- merges batches of hosts into scripts to produce multiple scripts
+- merges batches of hosts into scripts to produce multiple jobs
-- produces scores and adds them to the JSON report files of Testaro
+- produces scores and adds them to the raw reports of Testaro
 - produces human-oriented HTML digests from scored reports
-- produces human-oriented HTML reports comparing the scores of hosts
+- produces human-oriented HTML comparisons of the scores of hosts

 Testilo contains procedures that reorganize report data by defect rather than test package, and that compensate for duplicative tests when computing scores.

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest).
+Autotest was created as a monolithic accessibility testing package, but that forced functionalities to be hosted on a workstation merely because it was impractical to host Playwright elsewhere.
+Testaro embodies an architectural decision to isolate workstation-dependent functionalities.

-Testaro omits some functionalities of Autotest, such as:
+Testaro therefore omits some functionalities of Autotest, such as:
 - tests producing results intended to be human-inspected
-- scoring (performed now by Testilo)
+- scoring (now in Testilo)
-- file operations for score aggregation, report revision, and HTML reports
+- file operations for score aggregation, report revision, and HTML reports (now in Testilo)
 - a web user interface

 ## Code style